dcefram/blog/content/journal/grab-expense-report-from-image/index.md

 ## Conclusion

 Go is a super simple language that one can get into within a couple of hours and be productive to the point that you can actually deliver value.
+On top of that, the compiler is the fastest I've ever used, making it a valid borderline replacement for scripts.
+Just do `go run main.go` and move on with life.

-However, I'm not a huge fan of its overly simplistic features.
-I might try out writing CLI tools in Swift in the future instead.
+However, I'm not sure if I'm a fan of its overly simplistic features.
+I just can't pinpoint what it is that makes me feel a bit off with Go.

 Oh, and tesseract is packaged in a way that it's pretty straightforward to use.
 The tool that I made is 99% done by tesseract, and the only implementation I had to do is how to make sense of the text, extract it in a way that makes sense in the context of budget tracking.